 - Travel time: 5 minutes

 All transfers must be arranged by the attendees and are not included in the registration fee.
-Below is information on local car services that can be reserved to transfer to/from the Ritz-Carlton, Amelia Island.
+Below is information Barrs Transportation to reserve transfers to/from the Ritz-Carlton, Amelia Island.
+Cost vary depending on the number of passengers in the transfer.

 Ubers and taxis are available from Jacksonville International Airport to the hotel; however due to limited Uber/taxi availability on Amelia Island, advance return ground reservations are highly recommended.